andyt530/az2tf/README.md

 # az2tf

+This utility Azure to Terraform (az2tf)
-Reads an Azure Resource Group and generates all the required terraform configuration files and then imports the terraform state
+Reads an Azure Subscription and generates all the required terraform configuration files from each of the composite Resource Groups
+It also imports the terraform state using a

-"terraform import ...."
+"terraform import ...." command

-A subsequent
+And finally runs a

-"terraform plan ."
+"terraform plan ."  command

-Should report no changes required as the automatically az2tf generated terraform configuration files should match the terraform import state.
+There should hopefully be no subsequent additions or deletions as all the approriate tarraform configuration files will have have automatically been created.

+The following terraform resource types are supported by this tool at this time:

+* azure_resource_group
+* azure_availability_set